squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 	:g:`enc`.

-   The tactic will then replace the encryption occurence by an encryption of zeroes, yielding :g:`C[enc(zeroes( len(n)), r, pk(k))]`.
+   The tactic will then replace the encryption occurrence by an encryption of zeroes, yielding :g:`C[enc(zeroes( len(n)), r, pk(k))]`.

-   In addition, the tactic creates a subgoal asking to prove that all occurences of the key and encryptions are correct.
-Notably, one must prove that :g:`occur(k,biframe,(enc(_,_,k), dec(_,k))` (see the definition of the :term:`occurence formula`) is false (or :g:`occur(k,biframe,(pk(k), dec(_,k))`) for the asymmetric case).
+   In addition, the tactic creates a subgoal asking to prove that all occurrences of the key and encryptions are correct.
+Notably, one must prove that :g:`occur(k,biframe,(enc(_,_,k), dec(_,k))` (see the definition of the :term:`occurrence formula`) is false (or :g:`occur(k,biframe,(pk(k), dec(_,k))`) for the asymmetric case).

    In addition, in the asymetric case, a subgoal is created to prove the